bbatsov/solarized-emacs/README.md

 `M-x package-install solarized-theme`

 Afterwards - business as usual, just load one of the theme variants with `M-x load-theme`.

+(If you want to install manually that procedure is briefly documentet in the FAQ at the end of this document.)

 # Customisations